sanchit97/chartrl/README.md

 Repo for RL post-training on Chart data.
 We present a small 3 billion chart understanding model which outputs answers AND rationales with no fine-tuning or distilling reasoning traces from larger frontier LLMs.
 Currently the models are based on Qwen2.5VL (3 billion).

 The design hinges on training VLMs using GRPO with verifiable rewards.
-The training data is sampled from train sets of - ChartQA, PlotQA, FigQA and ChartFC.
+The training data is sampled from train sets of - ChartQA, PlotQA, and ChartFC (in-domain).

-Huge thanks to the team at Morgan Stanley for their support.
+Huge thanks to the team at Morgan Stanley for their support!

+Find our Chart-RVR-3B model on [Huggingface](https://huggingface.co/sanchit97/chart-rvr-3b).